DevelopmentArc/react-indepth/life_cycle/update/postrender_with_componentdidupdate.md

 ---

  [^1] This is a risky behavior and can easily enter an infinite loop.
-Proceed with caution!
+Proceed with caution.

  [^2] This example assumes that the data is pure and not mutated.